BIPES/BIPES/docs/core/ui.rst

 User Interface
 =================================

-This page describes everthing about the `core/ui.js` file, which provides a functions and classes for basic stuff related to the overall user interface.
+This page describes everthing about the `core/ui.js` file, which provides functions and classes for basic stuff related to the overall user interface.

 The aliases